How To Use The Insert Ribbon Tab of Microsoft Office Word 2007

 Bookmark – Bookmark helps to assign a name to a specific point in a document.

 Cross-reference – This option will help you to insert a link that will refer to items such as headings, figures, and tables.

 Header – A header is a text that appears at the very top of your page.
+Sometimes it can be repeated on all pages of the document.
 Using the header option, you will be able to set up, edit, or even remove a header.